 Take these steps to prepare for your appointment:

 - Ask what you need to do ahead of time.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance.
-For example, your doctor may ask you not to eat before having a blood test.
+When you make the appointment, be sure to ask if there's anything you need to do in advance.
+For example, your doctor might ask you not to eat before having a blood test.

-- Write down any symptoms you've had, including any that may seem unrelated to erectile dysfunction.
+- Write down any symptoms you've had, including any that might seem unrelated to erectile dysfunction.

 - Write down key personal information, including any major stresses or recent life changes.